BenjaminShinar/Books-Resources/udemy_AWS_Certified_Solutions_Architect_-_Associate_2020/Section_08_VPC.md

 ### Quiz 6: VPCs Quiz

-> -"Having just created a new VPC and launching an instance into its public subnet, you realize that you have forgotten to assign a public IP to the instance during creation.
+> - "Having just created a new VPC and launching an instance into its public subnet, you realize that you have forgotten to assign a public IP to the instance during creation.
 What is the simplest way to make your instance reachable from the outside world?" _ANSWER: Create an Elastic IP address and associate it with your instance_
 >   -"Are you permitted to conduct your own vulnerability scans on your own VPC without alerting AWS first?" _ANSWER: Depends_
 >
 > - "By default, instances in new subnets in a custom VPC can communicate with each other across Availability Zones?" _ANSWER: True_
 > - "How many internet gateways can I attach to my custom VPC?" _ANSWER: 1_